Hustopeče nad Bečvou: History

 The first written mention of Hustopeče nad Bečvou is from 1201.
-The settlement was promoted to a market town in 1397, when it was owned by the lords of Kravaře.
+The settlement was promoted to a market town in 1397, when it was owned by the Lords of Kravaře.
+From the end of the 15th century until the middle of the 17th century, the market town was a property of the Zierotin family.
+In 1693–1763, it was owned by the Podstatský of Prusinovice family.